wenxich/3d-render-engine/README.md

 I took on this challenge to learn more about Java Swing (and Java in general) since <a href="https://github.com/wenxich/snake">my Snake project</a>.

-Users are able to play around with a 3D tetrahedron by rotating it vertically and horizontally as well adjusting the color.
+## Features:
+- **Horizontal and vertical rotation:** users can use sliders to rotate the 3D object.
+- **RGB color selection:** users can use sliders to adjust the color of the 3D object.
-Users can also use the "inflate" slider to create a sphere approximation from the tetrahedron.
+- **Sphere approximation:** users can use a slider to "inflate" the initial tetrahedron to create a sphere approximation.